After the acceptance for a study abroad

 Further information can be found here.

-Please make sure that you can show a valid passport and, if required, a valid visa when leaving for an exchange program outside Europe.
-Do not forget to apply for your passport in time if you have been selected for an exchange program outside of Europe, because it is sometimes already required when applying at the partner university.
+Please make sure that you can present a valid passport and, if required, a valid visa when leaving for an exchange program outside Europe.
+Do not forget to apply for your passport in good time.
+The passport is sometimes required at the time of nomination & application at the partner university.

-While you are waiting for the final acceptance from the partner university, you should already start to take care of visas, accommodation and insurance.
-For visas, see e.g. Visum.de or College Contact.
-For international insurance, you can use for example www.covomo.de to compare the different insurance offers.
-Additional information can be found for example here.
+You can find a comparison of costs for a student visa here (german only).
+While you are waiting for the final confirmation from the partner university, you should already start taking care of your visa, accommodation and insurance.
+For visas, see e.g. Visum.de or College Contact (german only).

 Before your departure, please inform yourself about the current travel and safety information on the website of the German Federal Foreign Office as well as about possible health risks that may result from a stay abroad.
 Current travel medicine messages and advice can be found at the Center for Travel Medicine.

-Please inform the International Office (aaaout@hs-pforzheim.de) immediately if you are unable to start your semester abroad.
+Please inform the International Office ( outgoing(at)hs-pforzheim(dot)de ) immediately if you are unable to start your semester abroad.
 We will take care of the cancellation at your host university.

 If you need a signature for your Bafög documents, please send it as a scanned copy to outgoing@hs-pforzheim.de.
 We will then return the signed document to you by e-mail as soon as possible.

-Before your departure, have your Learning Agreement signed by the partner university and send your fully signed Learning Agreement to aaaout@hs-pforzheim.de.
+Before your departure, have your Learning Agreement signed by the partner university and upload it on Mobility Online.

 After your stay, the transcript (list of all grades) is usually sent to the International Office.
 After receiving the transcript, the International Office will inform you about the receipt by e-mail.
 This may take some time.

-To have your grades recognized, please contact your university supervisor and bring the transcript and the fully signed Learning Agreement to this appointment.
+To have your grades recognized, please contact your university supervisor and bring the transcript, the fully signed Learning Agreement and a screenshot of your Mobility Online account with a finished report to this appointment.
 Please follow these steps immediately after you have received your transcript and returned to Pforzheim.

 After the grades have been recognized, please forward the Learning Agreement to the examination office.
 Only then can your grades be added to StudiCockpit.

 The conversion of foreign grades associated with the recognition of study and examination achievements is valid, reliable and transparent thanks to the country-specific conversion tables.
-The conversion tables are available for all important target countries; if necessary, they are continuously supplemented or updated for other countries.
+The conversion tables are available for all important target countries.
+They are being updated continously.
+Question in regard to conversion can be sent to the specific university coordinators.
 The conversion of grades reflects the many years of experience of Pforzheim University.

 Further information on the recognition of courses in the faculties can be found on the following pages: